nicolaspearson/backend-engineer-interview/README.md

 This is a technical coding challenge for the backend engineering position.
 You have 1 week to complete this challenge in your own time.

-Feel free to get in touch if you have questions regarding the assignment.

 ### Challenge

 1. Create a RESTful API service that can perform CRUD (create / read / update / delete) operations on persisted user data.